 First of all, thanks to appropriately programmed operating scenarios, temperature thermostats, Smart Plugs or intelligent relays can control not only heating, but also lighting and ON/OFF electrical devices.
 For example, at a fixed time the power will be cut off from selected devices, which automatically reduces energy consumption.
 All you have to do is create a rule that switches everything off at midnight.

-The largest part of the energy consumed during the operation of a house is consumed by heating.
-It is more than 70% of the building’s energy needs.
-It is important to adapt the heat of the rooms to their function and time of day.
-Keeping the bedroom cooler than the living room, while in the living room it is good to keep the economic temperature (not comfortable or, on the contrary, too low) during prolonged absence of the household members.
+It should come as no surprise to anyone – and it is – that the largest part of the energy consumed during the operation of a house is consumed by heating – more than 70% of the building’s energy needs.
+That is why it is important to do this ‘head on’, by adapting the heat of the rooms to their function and time of day.
+It is worthwhile to keep the bedroom cooler than the living room, while in the living room it is good to keep the economic temperature (not comfortable or, on the contrary, too low) during prolonged absence of the household members.
 These seemingly minor amenities not only increase the comfort of life and promote better health, but also relieve the overloaded effects of the development of civilisation.
-Only such a micro-scale of our actions will bring macro and eco results.
+Only such a micro-scale of our actions will bring macro results.

-SALUS Controls temperature thermostats reduce unnecessary activity of a heating device.
-It is caused by maintaining an individual temperature set by the household members in rooms.
+SALUS Controls temperature thermostats reduce unnecessary activity of a heating device, maintaining an individual temperature set by the household members in rooms.
 They provide as much heat as needed, eliminating the uncomfortable and environmentally unfavourable overdrive effect.

 Controlling the temperature at home reduces energy losses.
-Also wise control of CH heating is a highly eco solution.
+Not only replacement of a boiler and heating fuel (see: conditions of obtaining subsidies for liquidation of a coal furnace and purchase of a pro-ecological heating device), but also wise control of CH heating is a highly ecological solution.
 To sum up…

-First of all, by adjusting the room temperature to your current needs (for example 23 degrees in the bathroom, 21 degrees in the living room, 19 degrees in the bedroom), we avoid overheating less frequented rooms and paying for the heat we do not need.
+First of all, by adjusting the room temperature to your current needs (e.g. 23 degrees in the bathroom, 21 degrees in the living room, 19 degrees in the bedroom), we avoid overheating less frequented rooms and paying for the heat we do not need.

 Secondly, SALUS Controls room regulators operate flexibly.
 Their main task is to maintain a set temperature in the rooms (heating schedules).
-However, it doesn’t mean that while being out of the house, we do not have any influence on the operation of heating devices.
+This does not mean, however, that while being out of the house, we do not have any influence on the operation of heating devices.
 Thanks to the SALUS Smart Home series, from the office, from the hotel – we can react in real time.
-The thermostats work according to the schedules, but they also take into account the ad hoc decisions of the user.
+The controllers work according to the schedules, but they also take into account the ad hoc decisions of the user.